Achievements of the Georgetown Chamber of Commerce & Industry

 In November of 2002, the Executive Director presented a paper to a conference in Brazil hosted by the International Trade Network on Business implications of the WTO Trade remedies in EC, Canada and the US.
 This paper is currently hosted by the International Trade Centre official website.

-The Secretariat is also integrally involved in matters pertaining to telecommunications, electricity, Customs, the Mayor and City Council, Government etc, were all dealt with and inevitably resolved to the satisfaction of the Business Community.
-From since 1996, the Chamber has been instrumental in advocating the position of its members via its presentations to government.
+The Secretariat is also integrally involved in matters pertaining to telecommunications, electricity, Customs, the Mayor and City Council, Government, etc., which were all dealt with and inevitably resolved to the satisfaction of the business community.
+Since 1996, the Chamber has been instrumental in advocating the position of its members via its presentations to the government.
 In fact, the Chamber has annually submitted proposals for the National Budget.

 Crime Fighting